Abdelkoudou/App-inventor-teaching-guide/projects/esp32_led_controller_template.md

 #### Step 3: Upload Code
 1. Connect ESP32 to computer via USB
-2. Select the correct COM port in Arduino IDE
+2. Select the correct port in PictoBlox
 3. Click Upload button
 4. Open Serial Monitor to see the IP address
 5. Note the IP address for the mobile app